-Metro also adjusts service levels on existing and planned RapidRide corridors to ensure that identified service frequencies are consistent with policy-based service frequencies for the RapidRide program: more frequent than 15 minutes during peak periods, 15 minutes during off-peak periods, and 15 minutes at night.
-Where policy-based service frequencies are more frequent than service frequencies established in step-two, frequencies are improved to the minimum specified by policy.
+Metro also adjusts service levels on existing and planned RapidRide corridors to ensure that assigned target service frequencies are consistent with policy-based service frequencies for the RapidRide program: more frequent than 15 minutes during peak periods, 15 minutes or more frequent during off-peak periods, and 15 to 30 minutes at night.
+Where policy-based service frequencies are higher than service frequencies established in step two, frequencies are improved to the minimum specified by policy.

-The combined outcome of steps one and two is a set of corridors with all-day service levels that reflect factors concerning land use, social equity, geographic value, and ridership.
-These corridors are divided into families based on the frequency of service, as described in the Service Families section below.
-Corridors with the highest frequency would have the longtest span of service.
-Step-Three: Identify peak overlay
+The combined outcome of steps one and two is a set of corridors with all-day service levels that reflect factors concerning productivity, social equity, geographic value, and actual ridership.
+These corridors are divided into service levels based on the frequency of service, as described in the “Service Levels” section that follows.
+Corridors with the highest frequency would have the longest span of service.

+Step 

+Step three evaluates peak-only service to determine the value it provides in addition to other service provided on corridors in the network.
+Peak-only service operates only during peak travel periods (5-9 a.m. and 3-7 p.m. weekdays), primarily in one direction.
+Peak-only service typically brings riders from residential areas to job centers in the morning with return service from the job centers in the afternoon.

+All-day routes also offer service during peak periods, but this is not included in the peak-only analysis.

-Peak service adds value to the network of all-day service by providing faster travel times and accommodating very high demand for travel to and from major employment centers.
-Peak service thresholds ensure that peak service is well-used and provides benefits above the network of all-day service.
-Service levels on peak routes are established separately from the all-day network because they have a specialized function within the transit network.
+Peak service thresholds ensure that peak-only service has higher ridership and/or faster travel time than provided in the network of all-day service.
+Service levels on peak-only routes are established separately from the all-day network because of this specialized function within the transit network.

 Thresholds for peak services